Lyme Overview

 What is Lyme Disease?

-Lyme disease cases are on the rise in Illinois, and each year, approximately 476,000 people contract Lyme disease, according to the Centers for Disease Control and Prevention (CDC).
+Nearly 40% of tested deer ticks were positive carriers of the bacteria that causes Lyme disease, according to data from the Illinois Natural History Survey at the Prairie Research Institute.
 Outdoor jobs, outside activities, and pets increase the likelihood of encountering infected ticks.
 Preventing exposure to ticks and recognizing the signs and symptoms of tick-borne diseases for early intervention can go a long way in reducing the long-term symptoms experienced by people.

 Tick Attachment Times